JaredCJR/UNIX_programming/HW_2/README.md

 Add 5 monitored APIs not included in the Minimum Requirements.
 ----------------------------------------------------------------
-- The following APIs is used inside Ubuntu 16.04 build-in GCC 5.4.0 20160609(Ubuntu 5.4.0-6ubuntu1~16.04.4)
+- The following APIs are used inside Ubuntu 16.04 build-in GCC 5.4.0 20160609(Ubuntu 5.4.0-6ubuntu1~16.04.4)
-    - GCC does not always call the all following APIs due to the dynamic linkage.
+    - GCC does not always call the all following APIs.
     - If you would like to see all of them being invoked, try to build GCC 5.4 from source code with GCC 5.4
         - int putchar(int);
 	    - int puts(const char *);